Canonical Decompositions of 3-Connected Graphs: Apex-decompositions

 Recall that a \emph{star} is a rooted tree with at most two levels.
 The root of the star is commonly referred to as its \emph{centre}.
 A \emph{star-decomposition} means a tree-decomposition whose decomposition tree is a star.

 Let $G$ be a graph and $v\in V(G)$ a vertex.
 An \emph{apex-decomposition} of~$G$ with \emph{centre}~$v$ is a star-decomposition $\Acal$ of $G-v$ of adhesion two such that its central torso is a cycle~$O$ and all adhesion sets are pairwise distinct.
 We refer to $O$ as the \emph{central torso-cycle} of~$\Acal$.
 The intersection of a leaf-bag $B_\ell$ of~$\Acal$ with the centre-bag of~$\Acal$ is the \emph{adhesion set of~$B_\ell$}.
 We call the edges of~$O$ that are spanned by adhesion sets of leaf-bags \emph{bold}, and all other edges of~$O$ are \emph{timid}.
 Note that the timid edges of~$O$ exist in~$G$, while possibly some but not necessarily all bold edges of~$O$ exist in~$G$.
-An apex-decomposition is \emph{2-connected} if all its leaf-bags are 2-connected.
+An apex-decomposition is \emph{2-connected} if all its leaf-bags $G[B_\ell]$ are 2-connected.
+We stress that we really consider the leaf-bags $G[B_\ell]$ rather than the torsos, and that this will be important in the proofs to come.

 \begin{lem} Let $G$ be a 3-connected graph, let $\Acal$ be a 2-connected apex-decomposition of~$G$ with centre~$v$, and let $O$ denote the central torso-cycle of~$\Acal$.
 In~$G$, the vertex $v$ has a neighbour in $B_\ell \sm V(O)$ for every leaf-bag~$B_\ell$ of~$\Acal$. \end{lem} \begin{proof} Since $\Acal$ is 2-connected, $B_\ell$ has at least three vertices, so $B_\ell\sm V(O)$ is non-empty.
 If $v$ had no neighbour in $B_\ell \sm V(O)$, then the adhesion set of~$B_\ell$ would form a 2-separator of~$G$, contradicting that~$G$ is 3-connected. \end{proof}